iamc/OMD-hands-on/README.rst

 In this hands-on tutorial we will start from two bare CentOs virtual machines and carry out a step by step procedure which will take us from a zero configuration to a full monitoring system with email notifications, graphs, trends, etc. where one of the machines will become the Nagios/OMD server monitoring the status of both of them.
 This procedure, for which detailed notes will be provided, should allow us to set up, in a similar fashion, a full monitoring infrastructure for a regular sized (~10-100s of nodes) HPC cluster in a matter of hours.

-:Targeted audience: system administrators interested in system monitoring
+**Targeted audience**: system administrators interested in system monitoring

-:Content level: beginner/intermediate
+**Content level**: beginner/intermediate

-:Audience prerequisites: basic GNU/Linux administration: command line and configuration files basic knowledge, minimal VirtualBox usage, familiarity with package managemente and networking concepts, etc.
+**Audience prerequisites**: basic GNU/Linux administration: command line and configuration files basic knowledge, minimal VirtualBox usage, familiarity with package managemente and networking concepts, etc.

-:Detailed outline: See table of contents of the full procedure in next page.
+**Detailed outline**: See table of contents of the full procedure in next page.

 License